kubevirt/community/design-proposals/nic-hotplug/nic-hotplug.md

   teardown)
 * migrate a VM having an hot-plugged interface

-All these tests have as pre-requirements that the `HotplugInterfaces` feature gate is enabled, **and** a secondary network provisioned.
+All these tests have as pre-requirements that the `HotplugNICs` feature gate is enabled, **and** a secondary network provisioned.

 The pod network interfaces naming tests shall cover: